 Nevertheless, by Tuesday, —Clinton had repeated her “vast rightwing conspiracy” line in Washington.!
 Drudge put it up.
 By Tuesday evening, Drudge had also linked to —the video of Clinton talking about the conspiracy.!(Disclosure: I shot the video).
 Now, irrespective of whether this was Sen. Clinton’s intent, the “vast rightwing conspiracy” of 1998 and all it sought to reveal is on the table and worth chewing over again, if you have the stomach for it.

 This is a fortuitous turn of events for R. Emmett Tyrrell Jr., founder and editor of The American Spectator and one of the granddaddies of all vast rightwing conspirators.
-Tyrrell has just authored a book titled, —The Clinton Crack-Up: The Boy President’s Life after the White House.
+Tyrrell has just authored a book titled, —The Clinton Crack-Up: The Boy President’s Life after the White House.!
+The book is mostly about Clinton’s emotional despair in his post-White House life.
+Existence might be a better word than life, though.
+For Tyrrell paints the picture of an exceedingly mopey former president lumbering through his political afterlife, unable to cope with his newfound irrelevance.

 In his characteristically comic tone, Tyrrell recounts all those Clinton dust-ups, of which Tyrrell himself was a regular combatant: Troopergate, Pardongate, Whitewater, Chinese fundraising, allegations of spousal abuse (she on him), Monica Lewinsky (of course), and so many more.